Own-Data-Privateer/hoardy-mail/README.md

 Which is to say, the main use case I made this for is as follows:

-- you periodically fetch your mail to a local `Maildir` (or `mbox`) with this tool's `imaparms fetch` subcommand (which does what `fetchmail --softbounce --invisible --norewrite --mda MDA` does but much faster), then
+- you periodically fetch your mail to a local `Maildir` with this tool's `imaparms fetch` subcommand (which does what `fetchmail --softbounce --invisible --norewrite --mda MDA` does but much faster), then
 - you backup your `Maildir` with `syncthing`/`bup`/`rsync`/`git`/etc to make at least one other copy somewhere, and then, after your backup succeeds,
 - you run this tool's `imaparms delete` subcommand to expire old already-fetched messages from the server (I prefer to expire messages `--older-than` some number of intervals between backups, just to be safe, but if you do backups directly after the `fetch`, or you like to live dangerously, you could delete old messages immediately), so that
 - when/if your account get cracked/hacked the attacker only gets your unfetched mail (+ configurable amount of yet to be removed messages), which is much better than them getting the whole last 20 years or whatever of your correspondence.
 (If your personal computer gets compromised enough, attackers will eventually get everything anyway, so deleting old mail from servers does not make things worse.
 But see some more thoughts on this below.)